akruszewski/gibl/manuscript/chapter2.md

 1. Say your name
 1. Say "your name"

 In the first example, you expect your friend to tell you their name.
-In the second example you expect them to say "your name", rather than their actual name.
+In the second example, you expect them to say "your name", rather than their actual name.

 There is a built-in syntax called `quote`.
 So the expression `'(1 2 3)` is just a fancy notation which is equivalent to the expression `(quote (1 2 3))`, where we tell Racket to return the actual list `(1 2 3)` instead of evaluating it.